 - c) Tyres will only be deemed to have been used once the car's timing transponder has shown that it has left the pit lane. - d) If an additional driver is used (see Articles 32.4, 32.5, 32.6 and 32.7) he must use the tyres allocated to the nominated driver he replaced. - e) If an additional specification of dry-weather tyre is made available in accordance with Article 30.1a)ii) two (2) sets of these tyres will be allocated to each driver for use during P1 and P2.
-Any such tyres must be electronically returned no later than two (2) hours after the end of P2. - f) At each Competition where a sprint session is scheduled, if either P1 or the qualifying session are declared wet, one (1) additional set of intermediate tyres will be made available to any driver who used a set of intermediate tyres during either session.
-Under such circumstances, one (1) used set of intermediate tyres must be electronically returned before the start of the sprint session.
+Any such tyres must be electronically returned no later than two (2) hours after the end of P2. - f) At each Competition where a sprint session is scheduled, each driver may be granted a maximum of one (1) additional set of intermediate tyres, under the following circumstances: - i) If either P1 or the sprint qualifying session are declared wet, one (1) additional set of intermediate tyres will be made available to any driver who used a set of intermediate tyres during either session.
+Under such circumstances, one (1) used set of intermediate tyres must be electronically returned before the pit exit is opened before the start of the sprint session, as defined in Article 43.2.